polysyllabic/chaos/README.md

 setup, e.g., though a Besavior controller, it does _not_ have enough power to run both the Besavior and the Pi.
 It may deliver enough juice for you to boot the Pi, but it will likely fail once chaos and chaosface start actively running, which will increase the power draw.
 To fix this, you need to supply external power to the Pi.
-See the instructions for the Besavior controller above for one way to do this.
+See the instructions above for the two Besavior products for how to accomplish this.

 *Chaos stops working after you update your Pi*